Architecture Overview

 The agent boundary

 ShipMore has no LLM.
-No model SDK, no API key, no inference calls inside the platform.
-The intelligence layer is the operator’s harness — Claude Code, Claude Desktop, any MCP client — driven by the SKILL.md shipped with the box.
+No model SDK, no API key, no inference calls inside the platform — so there’s no per-token cost baked into your deployment.
+The intelligence layer is your own harness — Claude Code, Claude Desktop, any MCP client — driven by the SKILL.md shipped with the box.
+ShipMore provides deterministic primitives; the agent provides judgment.
+See Agents & CLI.

 Operational constraints